muhammadimran021/Marvel/README.md

 - [`CharacterListFragment`](https://github.com/saulmm/marvel/blob/main/app/src/main/java/org/saulmm/marvel/characters/list/view/CharacterListFragment.kt)
 - [`CharacterDetailFragment`](https://github.com/saulmm/marvel/blob/main/app/src/main/java/org/saulmm/marvel/characters/details/view/CharacterDetailFragment.kt)

 Fragments are independent, one does not know anything about the other fragment.
 There is a host activity in charge of managing the navigation by implementing the [`HomeNavigator`](https://github.com/saulmm/marvel/blob/main/app/src/main/java/org/saulmm/marvel/home/view/HomeNavigator.kt) interface.
-This is how the navigation is done when clicking on a character item to show the item detail.
+This is how the navigation is done from clicking on a character item to show the item detail.

 **Contents**